Enhancing Kinematic Performances of Soft Continuum Robots for Magnetic Actuation: Application of the Optimization Framework to Magnetic Actuation

-\begin{proof} Since \(z > 0\) and \(\tilde{\mc{J}}_{\bs\theta} \geq 0\), it follows that \(\tilde{\mathcal{Z}}(L_k) \geq 0\) for any admissible \(L_k\).
-When \(L_k\) satisfies the boundary configuration condition in Lemma~4, we have \(\tilde{\mc{J}}_{\bs\theta}(\mb{b}) \equiv 0\) over \(\mathbb{B}\), and thus \(\tilde{\mathcal{Z}}(L_k) = 0\). \end{proof} Due to the Jacobian singularity at boundary configurations, the value of the objective becomes insensitive to the gradient of the performance index, thereby weakening the meaningfulness of the solution.
+\begin{proof} Since \(z > 0\) and \(\tilde{\mc{J}}_{\bs\theta} \geq 0\), it follows that \(\tilde{\mathcal{Z}}\geq 0\) for any admissible \(L_k\).
+When \(L_k\) satisfies the boundary configuration condition in Lemma~4, we have \(\tilde{\mc{J}}_{\bs\theta}(\mb{b}) \equiv 0\) over \(\mathbb{B}\), and thus \(\tilde{\mathcal{Z}} = 0\). \end{proof} Due to the Jacobian singularity at boundary configurations, the value of the objective becomes insensitive to the gradient of the performance index.
 However, the minimum spacing constraint prevents the structural parameter $L_k$ from reaching such degenerate configurations.
 Since $\mc{J}_{\bs\theta}$ remains continuous on $L_k$, it stays small in the vicinity of the boundary, making nearby configurations highly competitive in minimizing the objective.
 In this case, the performance gradient becomes the key factor in selecting specific configurations.
-One can also reduce the optimization bias by considering the objective as $\mc{Z}/\mc{V}$, where $\mc{V} \triangleq \int_{\mathbb{B}}\mc{J}_{\bs\theta}\Omega_{\mathbb{B}}$ is the total induced volume.
+One can also reduce the optimization bias by considering the objective as $\mc{Z}_{\mr{vol}}/\mc{Z}_{\mr{dex}}$.
 This normalized objective reflects the average performance on the configuration space and is insensitive to Jacobian singularity.

-Now we focus on the nontrivial solution of \eqref{eqn:optimitycondition}.
-If $z$ is a non-zero performance index, one can further deduce that

-Geometrically, this condition implies that optimizing the local performance requires structurally modulating the spectrum of the configuration space metric to counteract its distortion.
-From Lemma~\ref{lmm:approximmersionJacobian}, we have the following approximation: